Ircama/epson_print_conf/README.md

 python3 parse_devices.py -i -m XP-205
 ```

 After generating the related printer configuration, *epson_print_conf.py* shall be manually edited to copy/paste the output of *parse_devices.py* within its PRINTER_CONFIG dictionary.
-Alternatively, the program is able to create a *pickle* configuration file, which the other programs can load.
+Alternatively, the program is able to create a *pickle* configuration file (check the `-p` lowercase option), which the other programs can load (with the `-P` uppercase option and in addition with the optional `-O` flag).

 The `-m` option is optional and is used to filter the printer model in scope.
 If the produced output is not referred to the target model, use part of the model name as a filter (e.g., only the digits, like `parse_devices.py -i -m 315`) and select the appropriate model from the output.